-Terminating, or firing, an employee is often a difficult situation, but there are ways to ensure that both parties are left with their integrity and self-respect.
+Terminating an employee is often a difficult situation, but there are ways to ensure that both parties are left with their integrity and self-respect.

 While this is not considered mandatory for companies, the provision of career transition support is becoming a popular choice.
 It benefits you and your employees: